 - If you have skills or knowledge to help local Girl or Boy Scout troops with badge-winning content, this is a great way to work with students.

 - Schools welcome volunteers to work with individuals who are struggling.
-If they know you are an education major seeking experience, you are more likely to work within a classroom or with a small group of students.
+If they know you are an education major seeking experience, you are more likely to work within a classroom or to work with a small group of students.

 - Literacy programs are wonderful ways to hone your skills.

 Many new teachers are hired after the start of a school year for a variety of reasons – more students than anticipated in a grade level, teacher whose spouse is being transferred, maternity leave, etc.

 - Call schools where you applied.
 Ask if all positions have been filled or if you might be hearing from them soon.